Anti-Sadism/Bx00-xmas-packager/README.md

 # Overview

+### What is xmas-Packager?

+Hide files inside fo YouTube videos.
+Create "two-sided" videos, where "one-side" has hidden videos and media or file content.

 ### Why was xmas-Packager created?

 Can a person hide files inside of YouTube videos undetectably?
 Can YouTube serve as a secret file host?
 What would happen if it developed that YouTube could be used for this purpose?